livingdocsIO/documentation/content/reference-docs/cli/managing-project-configs.md

 ## Syncing Project Configs with the CLI

+To modify the project config in a live Livingdocs project using the CLI you need to follow this pattern:
+[download](#download), modify locally with your desired changes and then [publish](#publish) (upload).

 In case you store your project configurations in the database you will need to make sure that both changes made in production as well as new changes added for new features all end up at the right time in all your environments.